seydel/QENS_utilities/README.md

 _popt, pcov = curve_fit( lambda x, *p: wrapper_fit_func_parser( x, q, n, r, len( f0 ), p, **protein_fit ), x, y, p0=f0, bounds=(l,u), sigma=dy )_

-Therein, the vectors _x_, _y_, and _dy_ contain the energies, corresponding scattering intensities, and their errors, respectively. _q_ is the vector containing the absolute values of the momentum transfer(s), _n = range(...,...)_ contains the indices of the momentum transfers within _q_ to be taken into account for the fit, and _f0_ the vector for the initial guess for the fit parameters _p_. r is the matrix containing the parameters of the Gaussians describing the spectrometer resolution function.
+Therein, the vectors _x_, _y_, and _dy_ contain the energies, corresponding scattering intensities, and their errors, respectively. _q_ is the vector containing the absolute values of the momentum transfer(s), _n = range(...,...)_ contains the indices of the momentum transfers within _q_ to be taken into account for the fit, and _f0_ the vector for the initial guess for the fit parameters _p_.
+_r_ is the matrix containing the parameters of the Gaussians describing the spectrometer resolution function.

 Using a dictionary of keyword arguments, denoted **protein_fit in the above example, the model for the fit can be chosen, and information required by that specific model can be passed to the model function, such as a fixed parameters.

-Specific models are selected by their name assigned within the function model_sqw_parser.
-This name is passed via the keyword SQWmodel.
+Specific models are selected by their name assigned within the function *model_sqw_parser*.
+This name is passed via the keyword *SQWmodel*.
 For any model chosen, additional keywords have to specify the associated number of Lorentzians as well as whether or not a Dirac, a sloped, or a flat background are to be used.

 Depending on the specific model, additional keywords may apply that for instance pass fixed parameters.